Delemangi/synthra/README.md

 ### Running (Manual Setup)

 1. Start the PostgreSQL service
+2. Apply all migrations: `alembic upgrade head`
-2. Start the backend service
+3. Start the backend service
    1. Open the project in your terminal
    2. Run `cd backend`
    3. Run `poetry run uvicorn app.main:app --host 0.0.0.0 --port 80 [--reload]` - the last parameter is optional, in case you want hot reloading
-3. Start the frontend service
+4. Start the frontend service
    1. Open the project in your terminal
    2. Run `cd frontend`
    3. If you would like to start the application in a development environment with hot reloading, then run `npm run dev`, otherwise `npm run preview`, provided that you have run `npm run build` previously